Xicano619/Project-B/README.md

 # Project-B
 The BeerMe app allows the user to locate breweries in San Diego County by clicking on the following city-links: Oceanside, Vista, North Park, San Diego, Mira Mesa, and Chula Vista.
-In addition, the user has the option to store their favorite brewery(s)
+In addition, the user has the option to store their favorite brewery(s).

 ### Overview:
 The BeerMe project is a drinking friendly search app for users 21 years-old or older, brewery goers.